Vinelab/url-shortener/readme.md

 *The URL Shorteneing Providers are online services that takes long URLs and squeezes them into fewer characters to make the link easier to share, tweet, or send by email.*

-`vinelab/url-shortener` is a PHP Package that consumes `URL Shorteneing Prioviders' API's.
+`vinelab/url-shortener` is a PHP Package that consumes `URL Shorteneing Prioviders` API's.

 The supported providers of this release:
 * Bit.ly